Alemi7523/Alemi7523.github.io/index.md

 ## Night 1 - The Hooded Girl

 You will see a scene in which a hooded girl reaches Blacksteeple Castle floating on a Wailmer.
-She will introduce herself as Emma to Naved and offer to help him, which Naved will only accept if she accomplishes a task.
+She will introduce herself as Emma to Neved and offer to help him, which Neved will only accept if she accomplishes a task.

 ## Day 2 - Blacksteeple Battalion